 1914 – that means exact 100 years 5-dots! …some historical facts

 The countdowns are shown as normal subdials on the dials of these yachting stop watches or with special hands showing the minutes.
-On the different possibilities of showing the countdown with the rotating indicator disk with the 5 dots (holes) showing the change of color for every 1 minute of the 5-minutes countdown was developed (and registered as patent with model registration above) by Berna 100 years ago.
+On the different possibilities of showing the countdown with the rotating indicator disk with the 5 dots (holes in the dial to show) showing the change of color for every 1 minute of the 5-minutes countdown was developed (and registered as patent with model registration above) by Berna 100 years ago.

 The patent for the first 5-dots in 1913 was given to BERNA WATCH Co., St.-Imier.
 It was in 1914 the first sold yachting stopwatch with 5-dots changing the colors for the starting sequence of a regatta.